Have questions?

 The answers to some common questions

-The C-eye device is a portable, battery powered UV irradiation device that can be used to cross-link corneas – either in the OR, or at the slit lamp.
+The C-Eye device is a portable, battery-powered UV irradiation device that can be used to cross-link corneas – in the laying or upright position, or even under the excimer laser.
+Procedures can thus be performed either in the OR, or at the slit lamp.

 • Ability to treat at the slit lamp (time saver)